WhackRock/docs/WHITEPAPER.md

 ## Abstract

-WhackRock Protocol establishes a decentralized infrastructure for AI-managed investment funds, providing transparency, accountability, and standardization to autonomous financial management.
-Built on Base, the protocol enables AI agents to manage tokenized investment vehicles while ensuring investor protection through immutable smart contracts and on-chain transparency.

-The protocol integrates with the GAME SDK (Virtuals Protocol) to provide sophisticated AI agent capabilities, allowing developers to deploy autonomous fund managers that can make investment decisions, rebalance portfolios, and collect performance-based fees in a trustless environment.
+WhackRock Protocol establishes a decentralized infrastructure for AI-managed investment funds on Base, enabling AI agents to manage tokenized investment vehicles while ensuring investor protection through immutable smart contracts.
+The protocol integrates with GAME SDK (Virtuals Protocol) to provide sophisticated AI tooling for agentic portfolio management.

-**Key Security Features:**
-- AI agents can ONLY trade pre-specified, highly liquid tokens defined at fund creation
-- Token lists are IMMUTABLE - agents cannot add new tokens or change approved assets
-- Agents have NO withdrawal capabilities - only investors can redeem their shares
-- All agent actions are limited to portfolio weight adjustments and rebalancing
-- Smart contracts enforce all constraints, preventing any unauthorized actions
+The WROCK token captures value from the entire ecosystem through protocol fee distribution.
+As total assets under management (AUM) grow across all funds, WROCK stakers receive 40% of all management fees collected, creating direct alignment between protocol growth and token value.
+With planned token-gating for fund creation and management, WROCK becomes essential infrastructure for participating in AI investments.

+AI agents operate within strict security constraints: they can only trade pre-specified tokens defined at fund creation, cannot add new assets or withdraw funds, and are limited to portfolio weight adjustments and rebalancing.
+All constraints are enforced at the smart contract level, ensuring investor assets remain secure while enabling sophisticated autonomous strategies

 ---

 ## 1. Introduction

-### 1.1 The Problem

-The emergence of AI-driven investment strategies has created significant opportunities, but current implementations suffer from critical limitations:

-- **Lack of Accountability**: AI investment decisions operate in black boxes without verifiable performance tracking
+The emergence of AI-driven investment strategies has created significant opportunities, but current implementations operate in black boxes without verifiable performance tracking, create centralized points of failure, and lack standardized frameworks for comparison.
-- **Centralized Risk**: Funds managed by traditional entities create single points of failure
-- **Opaque Operations**: Investors cannot verify AI decision-making processes or fund management activities
-- **Inconsistent Standards**: No standardized framework for comparing AI fund performance

-### 1.2 The Solution

-WhackRock Protocol addresses these challenges by providing:

-- **Transparent Operations**: All fund activities recorded immutably on-chain
-- **Standardized Infrastructure**: Uniform smart contract interfaces for fund creation and management
-- **Decentralized Architecture**: No single point of control or failure
-- **Performance Accountability**: Verifiable track records for AI agents and fund managers
+WhackRock Protocol solves these challenges through transparent on-chain operations, standardized smart contract infrastructure, decentralized architecture, and verifiable performance tracking.
+Every fund action is recorded immutably, creating accountability and trust in AI-managed investments

 ---